dfin-ai/dfinsell-payment-gateway/README.md

 - **Multiple Account Selections:**
   Users can now add and manage multiple payment accounts, each with its own API keys and settings, allowing flexible payment configurations.

+- **Special Character Validation**:
+  Special character validations have been added to the checkout page to ensure secure and proper data entry, preventing the use of potentially harmful or unsupported characters.

 ### Version 1.0.10

 - **Fixed Button Overlap on Checkout Page:**